It Doesn't Have To Be Right…

 Leave a comment

-Wheel of Time 14: A Memory of Light, Robert Jordan & Brandon Sanderson
+Wheel of Time 14: A Memory of Light, Robert Jordan

 And so the Wheel of Time finally rolls to a halt.
 After fourteen volumes in what was intended to be a ten-book series, and the literal death of the author.
 It has been a slog, a brain-rotting plod through some of the worst prose ever to appear between two covers.
 Jordan had no discipline, seemed to think a plot meant merely moving characters around on a map, or, occasionally, not moving them, and used quirks and silly habits to define each of his cast, who behaved like teenagers.
 Sanderson, who wrote the last three books, is little better.
 He may treat the characters like adults, but he doesn’t understand what a chapter is.
 In A Memory of Light (2013, USA), there is a chapter which describes every skirmish of the Last Battle over a single day and is nearly 200 pages long.
 And is then followed by three much shorter chapters, also covering the Last Battle on that same day.
-Sanderson’s prose is also somewhere around the same level as Dan Brown or RA Salvatore:
+Sanderson’s prose is also somewhere around the same level as Dan Brown or RA Salvatore, for example:

 … a skim of ebullience over sombreness.